procoder26/mbitcar/README.md

 - Connects to the car using breakout board.
 - P0 connects to turning servo.
 - P1 connects to motor controller (speed).
+## Simulation
+- Copy the code into the JS section of MakeCode.
+- **DO NOT WRITE THIS CODE TO A MICRO:BIT, IT WILL NOT WORK**